NervanaSystems/ngraph/doc/sphinx/source/project/introduction.rst

 .. _figure-1:

 .. figure:: ../graphics/components-dl-stack.png
-   :width: 650px
+   :width: 700px
    :alt: A simplified DL stack

    Figure 1: Components of a DL stack, simplified for illustrative purposes.

 There are many deep learning frameworks, each with its own strengths and user bases.
+A setup that is common to many DL practicioners is shown below.

 .. _figure-2:

 .. figure:: ../graphics/a-common-stack.png
-   :width: 650px
+   :width: 700px
    :alt: A common implementation

-   Figure 2: A commonly-implemented stack uses TensorFlow as the frontend.
-A resultant TF Model is either optimized by XLA via Grappler, or executed directly via TensorFlow.
-In either case, when targeting an Nvidia\* GPU, cuDNN is called to select an optimal kernel for the operation; cuDNN then relies on CUDA\* or direct access to run code on the target, in this case a V100.
+   Figure 2: A commonly-implemented stack uses TensorFlow\* as the frontend.
+   The input is either optimized via Grappler, or executed directly via TensorFlow.
+In either case, when targeting an Nvidia\* GPU, cuDNN is called to select an optimal kernel for the operation; cuDNN then relies on CUDA\* or direct access to run code on the target; in this example, a V100.

 The natural result of this approach is that the framework-level integration of